eyalellenbogen/ng-test-kit/README.md

 To test a component's behavior we wrap it in a host component and drive it by modifying it's inputs.
 We do that by changing host properties that are bound to the component's inputs.

-We analyze the behavior by spying on host callbacks that are bound to the component's outputs and monitor UI changes by watching the associated component PageObject.
+We analyze the behavior by spying on host callbacks that are bound to the component's outputs and monitor UI changes by watching the associated ComponentHarness.

 ## The details